-I am a researcher, business development and policy adviser specialising in the ‘Third Sector’ – Co-operatives, Community Businesses, Social Enterprises, Voluntary Organisations, and Charities.
-I’ve spent my career at a senior level in Nationalised Industry, worker co-ops, Local Government and the Charity Sector, so I come with a strong commercial background and bring realism and experience to your project.
+- I’ve spent my career at a senior level in Nationalised Industry, Worker Co-ops, Local Government and the Charity Sector, so I come with a strong commercial background and bring realism and experience to everything I do.

-I started my working life in 1965 as a Power Engineer on the fast-track management programme at the CEGB.
-After 11 years working in Nuclear and coal-fired stations, including the technical development team at Aberthaw PS, I rose to the position of Shift Manager at Rogerstone Power Station.
+I started my working life in 1965 as a Power Engineer on the fast-track management programme at the nationalised CEGB.
+After 11 years working in nuclear and coal-fired stations, including the technical development team at Aberthaw PS, I rose to the position of Shift Manager at Rogerstone Power Station.

 In 1974 I left to co-found a printing co-operative in Cardiff specialising in work for labour movement, trades-union, voluntary, charitable and campaigning organisations, during which time I also founded and edited a Trades Union newspaper (Union Eyes), which became the highest circulation left of centre publication in Wales.